vseloved/flight-recorder/README.md

 `~/.frlog.md`.

 The API is just a single endpoint - `/frlog` that accepts GET and POST requests.
-The parameters are: `text` is the content (url-encoded, for sure) of the record that can, alternatively, be sent in the POST request's body (more robust).
+The parameters are:

+- `text` is the content (url-encoded, for sure) of the record that can, alternatively, be sent in the POST request's body (more robust)

 Optional query parameters are:

 - `title` - used to specify that this is a new record: for console-based